HenrikAnders/two_factor_authentication/2FAHealthCheckGUI/ReadMe.txt

-If you want to pack dll´s into an exe, install the Costura.Fody package in the needed project. than set the dll property "Copy Loca" to true.
+If you want to pack dllÂ´s into an exe, install the Costura.Fody package in the needed project. than set the dll property "Copy Loca" to true.

+Costura.Fody could be found in this project: two_factor_authentication/packages/

 and finish